teracyhq-incubator/chef-cookbook-docker_compose/README.md

   Equivalent to calling `docker-compose down` with the Compose files that were specified using the `compose_files` parameter.

+- `:create` - Create containers for a service.
+  Equivalent to calling `docker-compose create` with the Compose files that were specified using the `compose_files` parameter.

 ## License & Authors